Jorge Vera

 Jorge Vera is a contemporary American photographer born in Lima, Peru.

 Vera's work was featured in the traveling exhibit, "Contemporary Latin American Artists", funded by the Elizabeth Firestone Graham Foundation, and the Ohio Arts Council.
 The show traveled for 18 months to 16 museums and galleries throughout the Midwest and Southeastern United States.
-While in Florida he was represented by the Daniel Azoulay Gallery in the Miami Design District.
+While in Florida he was represented by the Daniel Azoulay Gallery in Wynwood Arts District in Miami.

 His solo show, "urbanismo-visions of self-exile and urban life”, opened at Webster University's May Gallery, now Kooyumjian Gallery, August, 2010 and subsequently at Galeria Vertice, Jan, 2011, in Lima, Peru.